Suppliers of goods and services

 9. RIGHTS OF PERSONAL DATA SUBJECTS

-To the extent and in the cases prescribed by law, in particular the RODO, data subjects (data subjects) have the following rights:
+To the extent and in the cases prescribed by law, in particular the RODO, data subjects (data subjects), including Suppliers who are natural persons and Suppliers’ Representatives, have the following rights:

 - The right to withdraw consent (Article 7 of the RODO) – if the processing of personal data is carried out on the basis of consent, this consent may be withdrawn by the data subject at any time (however, this does not affect the lawfulness of the processing carried out before the withdrawal of consent).
 Consent is entirely voluntary.